davidday99/tm4c-web-server/README.md

 - [A toy network stack](https://github.com/davidday99/network-stack)

 This project uses the arm-none-eabi toolchain for compilation and debugging.
 [OpenOCD](https://github.com/openocd-org/openocd.git) is necessary for debugging the remote target, and [lm4flash](https://github.com/utzig/lm4tools.git) is used for programming the chip.

+## TODO
+- Fix TCP module in network stack so timeout isn't needed for socket connection.

+## Versions
+- 1.0.0: stable web server using 2 second timeout for hanging socket connections.